MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-prepare.md

 The following steps describe the deployment process.
 This workflow corresponds to the green numbers in the preceding diagram.

 1. A security engineer generates a certificate for the custom domain that the workload uses, and saves it in an Azure key vault.
 You can obtain a valid certificate from a well-known [certification authority (CA)](https://en.wikipedia.org/wiki/Certificate_authority).
-2. A platform engineer specifies the necessary information in the *main.bicepparams* Bicep parameters file and deploys the Bicep modules to create the Azure resources.
+2. A platform engineer specifies the necessary information in the *main.bicepparams* Bicep parameters file and deploys the Bicep templates to create the Azure resources.
 The necessary information includes:
    - A prefix for the Azure resources.
    - The name and resource group of the existing Azure Key Vault that holds the TLS certificate for the workload hostname and the Azure Front Door custom domain.
    - The name of the certificate in the key vault.
    - The name and resource group of the DNS zone that's used to resolve the Azure Front Door custom domain.
 3. You can configure the [deployment script][azure-deployment-script] to install the following packages to your AKS cluster.
 For more information, check the parameters section of the Bicep module:
    - [Prometheus][prometheus] and [Grafana][grafana] using the [Prometheus Community Kubernetes Helm Charts](https://prometheus-community.github.io/helm-charts/).
 By default, this sample configuration does not install Prometheus and Grafana to the AKS cluster, and rather installs [Azure Managed Prometheus][azure-prometheus] and [Azure Managed Grafana][azure-grafana].
    - [cert-manager](https://cert-manager.io/docs/).
-Certificate Manager is not necessary in this sample as both the Application Gateway and NGINX Ingress Controller will use a TLS certificate that has been uploaded to Azure Key Vault in advance.
+Certificate Manager is not necessary in this sample as both the Application Gateway and NGINX Ingress Controller use a pre-uploaded TLS certificate from Azure Key Vault.
-   - [NGINX Ingress Controller][nginx] via an Helm chart.
+   - [NGINX Ingress Controller][nginx] via a Helm chart.
 If you use the [managed NGINX ingress controller with the application routing add-on][aks-app-routing-addon], you don't need to install another instance of the NGINX Ingress Controller via Helm.
 4. The Application Gateway Listener retrieves the TLS certificate from Azure key Vault.
-5. When a DevOps engineer deploys the Yelb application, the [Kubernetes ingress][kubernetes-ingress] object uses the certificate retrieved by the [Azure Key Vault provider for Secrets Store CSI Driver][azure-kv-csi-driver] from Key Vault to expose the Yelb UI service via HTTPS.
+5. When deploying the Yelb application, the [Kubernetes ingress][kubernetes-ingress] object utilizes the certificate obtained from the [Azure Key Vault provider for Secrets Store CSI Driver][azure-kv-csi-driver] to expose the Yelb UI service via HTTPS.

 #### Runtime workflow

 The following steps describe the message flow for a request that an external client application initiates during runtime.
 This workflow corresponds to the orange numbers in the preceding diagram.

 1. The client application calls the Yelb application using its hostname.
-The DNS zone that's associated with the custom domain of the Application Gateway Listener uses an A record to resolve the DNS query with the addres of the Azure Public IP used by the Frontend IP Configuration of the Application Gateway.
+The DNS zone associated with the custom domain of the Application Gateway Listener uses an A record to resolve the DNS query with the addres of the Azure Public IP used by the Frontend IP Configuration of the Application Gateway.
 2. The request is sent to the Azure Public IP used by the Frontend IP Configuration of the Application Gateway.
 3. The Application Gateway performs thw following actions.
    - The Application Gateway handles TLS termination and communicates with the backend application over HTTPS.
    - The Application Gateway Listener utilizes an SSL certificate obtained from [Azure Key Vault][azure-kv].
-   - The Azure WAF Policy associated to the Listener is used to run OWASP rules and custom rules against the incoming request and block malicous attacks.
+   - The Azure WAF Policy associated to the Listener is used to run OWASP rules and custom rules against the incoming request and block malicious attacks.
    - The Application Gateway Backend HTTP Settings are configured to invoke the Yelb application via HTTPS on port 443.
 4. The Application Gateway Backend Pool calls the NGINX ingress controller through the AKS internal load balancer using HTTPS.
 5. The request is sent to one of the agent nodes that hosts a pod of the NGINX ingress controller.